 The curators of the exhibition are Australian Chargé d'Affaires Bruce Edwards and Myroslava Hartmond, Research Associate at the Centre for International Studies, University of Oxford (UK) and the owner of the gallery.

-After Kiev, Old Masters exhibition will be on display in Lvov (February 17 - March 3) and Kharkov (March 11-25).
+After Kyiv, Old Masters exhibition will be on display in Lvov (February 17 - March 3) and Kharkov (March 11-25).

 Only dancing and wearing mask, Korean peasants were able to express their disgust towards rudeness or greed of the hosts or apply to some deity with extraordinary request.
 Keeping anonymity, the people played out the scenes from life, cried, and laughed.
 At the end of the performance the destiny awarded the good characters and punished villains.